Pilgrimage to Tagaytay

 Silence is essential in this place.
 At the side of the chapel, pilgrims write their prayer petitions on paper and place them in a box for the nuns to pray over.

-Munting Bukal
+A Munting Bukal in Tagaytay

 Near the Pink Sisters convent is another religious site, called the Munting Bukal (lit. little spring) of the Missionaries of Charity.
 Like its neighboring convent, silence reigns in this compound.
 There is a small chapel where one can reflect and meditate.
 Pine trees and cottages are abundant in this area and it provides a refuge for city dwellers seeking to be one with God through silence and nature.